-- 1. Mineral resources have an effective date of January 15, 2018. - 2.
-Mineral resources are constrained within three-dimensional shapes and above a CuEq grade.
-The CuEq formula was developed in 2016, and is CuEq16 = Cu + ((AuAuRev) + (AgAgRev) + (MoMoRev)) ÷ CuRev; where CuRev = (3.0122.0462); AuRev = (1250/31.103477RecAu); AgRev = (20.37/31.103477RecAg); MoRev = (11.900.00220462RecMo); RecAu = Au recovery/Cu recovery; RecAg = Ag recovery/Cu recovery; RecMo = Mo recovery/Cu recovery.
-Differential metallurgical recoveries were taken into account when calculating the copper equivalency formula.
-The metallurgical recovery relationships are complex and relate both to grade and copper:sulphur ratios.
-The assumed metal prices are \$3.01/lb for copper, \$1,250.00/oz for gold, \$20.37/oz for silver and \$11.90/lb for molybdenum.
-A NSR of \$15.34/t would be required to cover costs of \$8.00/t for mining, \$5.53/t for processing and \$1.81/t for G&A. This translates to a CuEq break-even underground cut-off grade of approximately 0.37% CuEq for Heruga mineralization. - 3.
-Mineral resources are stated as in situ with no consideration for planned or unplanned external mining dilution.
-The contained copper, gold, silver, and molybdenum estimates in the mineral resource table have not been adjusted for metallurgical recoveries. - 4.
+- 3. Mineral resources at Heruga has an overall geometry and depth of the deposit that make it amenable to underground mass mining methods.
+Mineral resources are stated above a copper equivalent (CuEq) grade.
+The CuEq formula is CuEq = Cu + ((Au 37.0952) + (Ag 0.5810) + (Mo 0.0161)) / 67.9023 taking into account differentials between metallurgical performance and price for copper, gold, silver and molybdenum. - 4.
+A CuEq break-even cut-off grade of 0.41% CuEq is used for the Heruga mineralization and covers mining, processing and G&A operating cost and the cost of primary and secondary block cave mine development. - 5.
+Mineral resources are stated as in situ with no consideration for planned or unplanned external mining dilution. - 6.
+The contained copper, gold, silver and molybdenum estimates in the mineral resource table have not been adjusted for metallurgical recoveries. - 7.
 Mineral resources are reported on a 100% basis.
 OTLLC has a participating interest of 80%, and Entrée has a participating interest of 20%.
-Notwithstanding the foregoing, in respect of products extracted from the Entrée/Oyu Tolgoi JV Property pursuant to mining carried out at depths from surface to 560 m below surface, the participating interest of OTLLC is 70% and the participating interest of Entrée is 30%. - 5.
-Figures have been rounded as required by reporting guidelines and may result in apparent summation differences.
+Notwithstanding the foregoing, in respect of products extracted from the Entrée/Oyu Tolgoi JV Property pursuant to mining carried out at depths from surface to 560 m below surface, the participating interest of OTLLC is 70% and the participating interest of Entrée is 30%. - 8.
+Numbers have been rounded as required by reporting guidelines, and may result in apparent summation differences.